 Pierson v.
 Post - 3 Cai.
 R. 175, 1805 N.Y.
 LEXIS 311

 Occupancy of beasts feroe naturoe is defined as the actual corporeal possession of them.
 A wild beast mortally wounded or greatly maimed, cannot be fairly intercepted by another, whilst the pursuit of the person inflicting the wound continues.

-While plaintiff was out fox hunting, he located a wild fox and he and his dogs began pursuit.
-Defendant, apparently knowing the fox was being chased by plaintiff, intervened in the hunt and then shot and killed the animal himself.
-Plaintiff brought an action against defendant for trespass, and the trial court ruled in his favor.
-Defendant appealed, arguing that plaintiff had no rights in the fox merely because he was chasing it.
+Lodowick Post, the plaintiff, was out with his hounds chasing a wild fox when Pierson, the defendant interceptor knowing that the fox was being chased, shot and killed it.
+Post brought an action against Pierson for trespass, and the trial court ruled in his favor.
+Pierson appealed, arguing that Post had no rights in the fox merely because he was chasing it.

-Mere pursuit, or even wounding of the animal, did not give plaintiff a legal right to the fox.
-Instead, it became the property of defendant, who intercepted and killed him.
-The appellate court found that, however uncourteous or unkind defendant's conduct was toward plaintiff, it produced no injury or damage for which a legal remedy could be applied.
-The court did not opine as to whether the defendant’s conduct was uncourteous or unkind to the fox.
+The Court held that the mere pursuit of the wild fox did not give Post a legal right to the animal.
+The Court further ruled that the fox became the property of Pierson, who intercepted and had successfully killed the fox.
+The Court concluded that however uncourteous or unkind Pierson’s conduct was toward Post, it produced no injury or damage for which a legal remedy could be applied.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class